semick-dev/drainpipe/README.md

 We gotta patch this file.
 That's the key.

 At the end of your test run, upload the resulting directory to your build artifacts.
 Voila, every single package your build used.

+## The strategy

+We pick a single bottleneck.
+Here are the likely locations I've located so far.

+- `pip._internal.operations.prepare.unpack_url`
+- `pip._internal.network.download._http_get_download`

+There is no pip extension methodology that I'm aware of.
+So the only option is to nuke the site from orbit with the manual file patch.

+I _believe_ the easiest way is to go after `unpack_url` right now.

+See an example patched function in `unpack_url.py`